Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/entries/the-shape-of-writing/handout.md

 # The Shape of Writing

-**Point, line, plane, and why signed writing does not need to fit into a line**
+**Why signed writing does not need to fit into a line**

-Most people think writing is linear.
+Most people think writing is a line.

+They think this because most modern literacy is taught through line-based text.

+Letters proceed one after another.
+Words proceed one after another.
+Sentences proceed one after another.

+That familiarity is real.

-It is not.
+It is not the definition of writing.

-Writing systems differ not only in their symbols, but in how they arrange language on the page.

-That difference matters for:

-- reading
-- writing
-- editing
-- indexing
-- encoding
-- computation
-- research
+Writing can use space in different ways.

+That matters for how writing is read, written, edited, encoded, searched, and shared.

 It also matters for how SignWriting should be understood.

-Two claims guide this presentation:
+The core claim of this handout is simple:

-- writing is not inherently linear
+> writing is not inherently linear
-- signed languages need writable forms of their own if they are to gain the same kind of readable, writable, editable, and searchable text work that line-based languages have long had

-The point-line-plane framework is offered here as a simple lens for how writing uses space, not as an exhaustive taxonomy of all scripts.
+Once that is accepted, a second claim becomes easier to see:

+> signed language does not need to be forced into a line in order to be written

 ## Writing and space

-One useful way to think about writing systems is to ask how they use space.
+One useful way to think about writing is to ask how it uses space.

-They tend to organize language in three broad ways:
+Three broad tendencies help make that visible:

-- **point**: a bounded graphic unit carries an integrated meaning-bearing form
+- **point**: structure is concentrated into a bounded written unit
-- **line**: meaning unfolds through ordered sequence
+- **line**: meaning unfolds mainly through ordered sequence
-- **plane**: meaning depends on spatial arrangement across two dimensions
+- **plane**: meaning depends on spatial composition across two dimensions

 These are not rigid boxes.

-They are dominant organizational tendencies.
+They are a simple lens.

-A writing system can show more than one tendency at once.
+Many writing systems show more than one tendency at once.

-But the distinctions help clarify a central fact:
+But the distinction is still useful because it loosens a mistaken assumption:

-> writing is not inherently linear
+> writing does not come in only one shape

 ## Point

-Point-like writing brings structure together inside an integrated graphic unit.
+Point-like writing compresses structure into a bounded unit.

-The unit may have internal parts.
+The unit may still contain internal parts.

-Those parts may matter historically, graphically, semantically, or morphologically.
+Those parts may matter for lookup, learning, analysis, or history.

-But readers still approach the unit as a bounded whole rather than as a simple chain.
+But readers still approach the written form as an integrated whole.

 Chinese characters are a useful example at the unit level.

 That does not mean Chinese writing is non-sequential at every level.
 Characters still occur in strings, phrases, and sentences.

-The point is narrower:
+The narrower point is this:

-> point systems compress structure inside a bounded written unit

-That is why a character can be both integrated and analyzable.

-When people need to sort, retrieve, or reproduce complex characters, they often rely on radicals, components, or stroke counts.

-That does not make the writing linear.

-It shows that integrated units can still be broken apart for indexing, sorting, and software handling.
+> a written unit can function as a whole and still be decomposed for sorting, indexing, and software handling

+This matters because it separates two ideas that are often confused:

+- integrated writing does not mean unanalyzable writing
+- decomposition for technical purposes does not make the writing fundamentally linear

 ## Line

 Line-based writing is the familiar modern case.

-Meaning unfolds through ordered sequence.
+Meaning unfolds through sequence.
+Order matters.
 Adjacency matters.

-Parsing depends heavily on order, segmentation, and rule-governed progression.
+Parsing depends heavily on progression.

-Alphabetic, abjad, abugida, and many other writing systems are line-dominant in this sense.
+Alphabetic writing, abjads, abugidas, and many other systems are line-dominant in this sense.

-In these systems:
+In these systems, the writer mainly provides a sequence.

-- the writer puts symbols in order
-- order is central to interpretation
-- much of the final layout is handled by typography and shaping
+Typography, shaping, and layout often handle much of the final rendering.

-That last point matters.

-Ligatures, combining marks, diacritics, and cursive joining may create local visual complexity, but they still operate inside a sequence-first model.
+Ligatures, combining marks, stacked signs, and cursive joining may create visual complexity.

-The basic assumption remains:
+But the dominant model remains:

-> writing is authored as a line and rendered as a line
+> writing is authored as a sequence and rendered as a line

+That contrast matters because it makes the next step easier to see.

+In line-based systems, the writer mainly provides a sequence.

+In SignWriting, the writer composes spatial relations as part of the writing itself.

 ## Plane

-Plane-based writing arranges meaning across two-dimensional space.
+Plane-based writing uses space directly.

 Position matters.
 Relation matters.
 Grouping matters.

-Simultaneity can matter.
+Sometimes simultaneity matters.

 The writer does not merely choose symbols in order.